Domain 1: Sensing & Intelligence

 What's the most underused signal source?

 Sales call transcripts.
-Tools like Gong, Chorus, and Fireflies capture the exact language buyers use to describe pain, alternatives, and triggers — better positioning research than any external panel.
+Tools like Gong, Chorus, and Fireflies capture the exact language buyers use to describe pain, alternatives, and triggers, which is better positioning research than any external panel.
 Pipe transcripts into a Claude Project with an extraction prompt to surface verbatim phrases for content, positioning, and AEO/GEO targeting.